Kavin4cK/Kavin4cK/README.md

 - 🎓 U.G CSE student at **RVCE**, pursuing **DS at IITM**
 - 🤖 Interested in **AI/ML, Blockchain, IoT, and Electronics**
 - 💡 Started with a fun **Monopoly Python-Arduino Banking IoT Project**, now building across domains of Engineering
+- 🔧 Love working **from the fundamentals** — understanding how things work at the core level
 - ⚡ Fun fact: I love working on projects that connect **hardware + software**

 ---